Marcy Kaptur: Elections

 In 1982, while pursuing her doctorate degree, Kaptur was recruited by local Democratic leaders to run for Congress in Ohio's 9th district in the midterm elections.
 The seat was held by freshman Republican Ed Weber, who had unseated 26-year incumbent Lud Ashley two years earlier.
 Initially considered a long shot, Kaptur entered the race after encouragement from Geno Baroni and party officials who had struggled to find a viable challenger.

-Kaptur returned to Ohio from Massachusetts, withdrawing from her doctorate program and driving through a snowstorm to begin campaigning.
+Kaptur returned to Ohio from Massachusetts, withdrawing from her doctoral program and driving through a snowstorm to begin campaigning.
 Her campaign gained attention for its grassroots style, including raising $10,000 through bake sales, a strategy that became a hallmark of her early political efforts.
 Amid a national recession during President Reagan's first term and rising unemployment in Lucas County, Kaptur focused her campaign on local economic decline and criticized Weber's support for the free trade policies of the Reagan Administration.
 She connected with working-class voters by emphasizing economic populism and cultural familiarity, once serving kielbasa made from her father's recipe at a rally.

 Despite receiving little support from the national Democratic Party, which had largely written off the district, Kaptur benefited from encouragement by Representatives Shirley Chisholm and Mary Rose Oakar.
 Though outspent nearly three to one, she won the election with 58% of the vote.
 Kaptur later credited her victory to her strong ties to the local community.
 After the election, she recalled how the Democratic Congressional Campaign Committee, which had provided no support during the race, sent her a belated $5,000 contribution.

-In 1984 for her re-election, Kaptur faced a strong challenge from Republican Frank Venner, a longtime news anchor at WTVG, but defeated him 55–44%, even as Ronald Reagan carried the district.
+In 1984, for her re-election, Kaptur faced a strong challenge from Republican Frank Venner, a longtime news anchor at WTVG, but defeated him 55–44%, even as Ronald Reagan carried the district.
 From 1986 to 2002, she won every election with at least 74% of the vote.
 She won her 12th term in 2004 with 68% of the vote, and again secured 74% in both 2006 and 2008.